CyberDataLab/level-of-trust-framework/README.md

 3. **Determine** your installation approach:

-Run our ad-hoc shell which contemplates your central processing unit, your deployment preferences, and create a virtual environment, and set required certificates for gNMI exporter and Kafka Bus (**Recommended**)
+Option 1 (**Recommended**): Run our ad-hoc shell which contemplates your central processing unit, your deployment preferences, and create a virtual environment, and set required certificates for gNMI exporter and Kafka Bus.
+The installation and deploy is as follows:

 ### 📊 DxAgent setup